JuliaGL/GLAbstraction.jl/README.md

-# GLUtil
+# GLAbstraction

-Utility library for OpenGL.
+Abstraction library for OpenGL.
 In example you can find a simple setup of rendering a triangle with GLUtil, and GLWindow.